PratheepaJ/clustOmics/README.md

-# clustOmics
+# Clustering application example
-Clustering of single-cell proteomics data
+This is the repository for the Week 10 lab